 The elite universities that form this eight-member group are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, the University of Pennsylvania, Princeton University, and Yale University.

-Whatever be your dreams and career aspirations, remember an Ivy League is the right and most definite path to success.
+Whatever your dreams and career aspirations, remember an Ivy League is the right and most definite path to success.
 If you still doubt it, just check out the alumni list of these schools.
-Most Presidents of the USA are famous members of the Yale or Harvard or any of the Ivies.
-Many of the Fortune 500 Corporations are run by the alumni of Ivy League Schools.
-So if you want to run a business or run for the Presidential election, delve into top drawer research or find a top job in an international organization, an admit to an Ivy League school is undoubtedly your best option for getting there.
+Most Presidents of the USA are famous members of Yale or Harvard or any of the Ivies.
+Many Fortune 500 Corporations are run by the alumni of Ivy League Schools.
+So if you want to run a business or run for the Presidential election, delve into top-drawer research, or find a top job in an international organization, an admission to an Ivy League school is undoubtedly your best option for getting there.